H4HWV2011/msjarvis-public-docs/thesis/37-constitutional-principles-service.md

 **Key implementation facts:**

-- Container name: `jarvis-constitutional-guardian`
+- Container name: `allis-constitutional-guardian`
 - Port: 8091 (bound to `127.0.0.1`)
-- Compose network: `qualia-net` (runtime: `msjarvis-rebuild_qualia-net`)
+- Compose network: `qualia-net` (runtime: `msallis-rebuild_qualia-net`)
 - WORKDIR: `/app` (set in Dockerfile)
 - Principles file: `/app/constitutional_principles.json` (host: `./services/constitutional_principles.json`)
 - Audit directory: `/app/audit` (host: `./data/constitutional_audit`)
 - PostgreSQL integration:
   - GBIM: `postgresql:5433` on the compose network; verified host-side at `localhost:5433`.
-  - GeoDB: `msjarvisgis` — see compose environment and port callout below.
+  - GeoDB: `msallisgis` — see compose environment and port callout below.

 **Network root cause and fix (Sprint 3):**

-- **Root cause:** `msjarvis-pgdata-rescue` was running standalone, not on the compose network.
+- **Root cause:** `msallis-pgdata-rescue` was running standalone, not on the compose network.
 From inside containers, `172.18.0.1:5433` was unreachable, and `postgresql` DNS resolved to the wrong instance.
-- **Fix:** Use `docker network connect` to attach `msjarvis-pgdata-rescue` to the compose project network.
+- **Fix:** Use `docker network connect` to attach `msallis-pgdata-rescue` to the compose project network.
 The Guardian now reaches GBIM at `postgresql:5433` on the compose network and verifies via host-side `psql` at `localhost:5433`.

 **Gateway build context drift and fix (Sprint 3):**